alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 invoked when the link is clicked.
 This will likely trip up a higher percentage of spambots, but does now require JavaScript.

-In Rails 4, support for `encode` has been extracted to a gem: `actionview-encoded_mail_to`.
+In Rails 4, support for `encode` has been extracted to a gem:
-To enable or reenable the feature, simply add the gem to `Gemfile`:
+`actionview-encoded_mail_to`.
+To enable the feature, simply add the gem to `Gemfile`:

 @@@ ruby
 # Gemfile